 In the same manner, aristocrats have influenced Pakistan’s political culture more exhaustively than any other element.
-By feudalists and industrialists, power politics has seen to be part and parcel of the country’s political culture.
+By feudalists and industrialists, power politics has been seen to be part and parcel of the country’s political culture.
 It is the case when society’s elite faction, according to their whims and wishes, manipulates the constitutional laws; they leave a power vacuum for undemocratic elements.
 Not only this but politicians and bureaucrats also become puppets in the hands of the aristocrats for maximum benefits.
 Unfortunately, in Pakistan, the balance of justice also inclines towards money and power.
 In actual practice, however, Pakistan’s political culture oscillates between democratic ideals and aristocratic reality.
 The prevailing corrupt practices in the country, including undue political favours, lack of justice, tax evasion, money laundering, nepotism, and bribery, present anecdotes of the country’s spoiled political culture due to the vicious cycle of power politics.
 Thenceforth, it is unavoidable for the state to eradicate all such pursuits to make the country’s political culture robust.

 The institutional imbalance is another most authoritative feature of the country’s political culture.
 Two institutions: military and Bureaucracy, being a pronounced British legacy, have played a dominating role in the country’s politics from the beginning.
-The extraneous interference of both the institutions has spurred undemocratic practices countrywide.
-Unluckily, Pakistan has borne the brunt of an unbalanced institutional set up in the face of a delinquent constitution-making process, multiple military coups, and revocation of two constitutions.
+The extraneous interference of both institutions has spurred undemocratic practices countrywide.
+Unluckily, Pakistan has borne the brunt of an unbalanced institutional setup in the face of a delinquent constitution-making process, multiple military coups, and the revocation of two constitutions.
 In contrast, another part of the problem lies with the highly entrenched centralized administrative system, leaving powers undistributed, fights between the local political representatives and deputy commissioners remain on fire.
 Therefore, it is correct to say, the unfair military and bureaucracy nexus, along with the implicit centralisation of powers, has sailed the country’s ship on the verge of a long-lasting political crisis, the after-effects of which can be felt by its entire political system.
 The only remedy for this trouble lies in the heart of an impartial and independent institutional setup countrywide.
-Above all, decentralisation of powers can lower government burden and assure political stability in the country.
+Above all, decentralisation of powers can lower the government burden and assure political stability in the country.

 Likewise, in a row, the country’s weak opposition has eroded the beauty of democracy in Pakistan.
 Apart from working in the country’s interest, the opposition parties keep themselves busy accusing the government and plotting controversies against each other.
 The friction between the government and the opposition often remains under the limelight across media outlets.
 Many times, Senate and National assembly sessions fall prey to their dissents.
 Not only this, but the public’s passive role in political affairs has also become a dilemma across Pakistan.
 Due to a lack of awareness, people do not participate in elections.
-That is why the graph of voters’ turn out drops in every election, which is unhealthy for democracy.
+That is why the graph of voters’ turnout drops in every election, which is unhealthy for democracy.
 Undoubtedly, Both factors have damaged the essence of democracy in Pakistan.
 However, the opposition’s positive and state-oriented role and active public participation are the need of an hour for securing political stability in Pakistan.

-a country’s political culture has been crucial to grab either FDI or national media’s attention.
+a country’s political culture has been crucial to grabbing either FDI or national media’s attention.
 The more it becomes conducive, the more a country becomes politically stable.
 However, the political culture of Pakistan has been heterogeneous.
 Undemocratic norms, dynamic politics, aristocratic influence, and institutional imbalances make the country’s political culture susceptible and volatile.
-To make the country a modern polity and nib the social evils in the bud, active role of the public, the proper role of media, and genuine democratic norms are a must.
+To make the country a modern polity and nib the social evils in the bud, the active role of the public, the proper role of media, and genuine democratic norms are a must.

 In a nutshell, Pakistan’s political culture is not consensual due to various factors, putting severe implications on the country’s political, social, development; which, eventually, halts the country’s economic growth.
 Above all, the rigorous and undemocratic practices in politics have bred a volatile political environment, turning public trust and the country’s overall growth into ashes.
 However, by enforcing constitutional laws in their true spirit, an adequately working government can turn the tide and put the nation on the right track.
-Moreover, both government and opposition’s positive and pro-state attitude and active public participation in political affairs are pivotal for transforming the country into a truly welfare state.
+Moreover, both government and opposition’s positive and pro-state attitudes and active public participation in political affairs are pivotal for transforming the country into a truly welfare state.
 Last but not least, to make the country a truly democratic polity, the people of Pakistan have to break the unseen shackles of British imperialism engraved deep in the entire political system.

 ُُغلامی میں نہ کام آتی ہیں شمشیریں نہ تدبیریں